ddebrunner/streamsx.microservice/doc/PublishSubscribeOverview.md

  ## Published topic
 Publishing a stream publishes it to a single _topic_.
 Topic syntax is the same as MQTT topic syntax.
 A topic consists of one or more topic levels.
 Each topic level is separated by a forward slash (topic level separator), for example `twitter/tweets/raw`.
 There can be an arbitrary number of levels, typically made up of three parts:
   * A topic domain space, typically one or two levels - allows microservices to be developed independently without fear of clashes leading to incorrect subscriptions.
 For example:
-   * `twitter/tweets/raw` - the domain is `twitter` indicating any topic starting with `twitter` is from Twitter.
+     * `twitter/tweets/raw` - the domain is _twitter_ indicating any topic starting with _twitter_ is from Twitter.
-   * `streamsx/transportation/nextbus/actransit/locations` - the domain is `streamsx/transportation` and is the pattern used by the toolkits from IBMStreams organization at github.com using `streamsx` as the first element and then the project name as the second.
+     * `streamsx/transportation/nextbus/actransit/locations` - the domain is _streamsx/transportation_ and is the pattern used by the toolkits from IBMStreams organization at github.com using _streamsx_ as the first element and then the project name as the second.
 This ensures that re-useable microservices implemented by different projects will not end up accidentially using the same topic.
   * The category of the data within the domain, for example within the `twitter` domain these could exist:
-    * `twitter/tweets/raw` - `tweets` is the category and means that any published stream with a topic starting with `twitter/tweets` is related to tweets, in this case the raw JSON of the tweet.
+      * `twitter/tweets/raw` - _tweets_ is the category and means that any published stream with a topic starting with _twitter/tweets_ is related to tweets, in this case the raw JSON of the tweet.
-    * `twitter/users/new` - `users` is the category and means that any published stream with a topic starting with `twitter/users` is related to users, such as for this topic a stream containing users that have just registered.
+      * `twitter/users/new` - _users_ is the category and means that any published stream with a topic starting with _twitter/users_ is related to users, such as for this topic a stream containing users that have just registered.
-    * `streamsx/transportation/nextbus/actransit/locations` - `nextbus` is the category for data from NextBus.
+      * `streamsx/transportation/nextbus/actransit/locations` - _nextbus_ is the category for data from NextBus.
   * Levels following the domain and category topic levels that indicate the data being published.
 For example:
       * `twitter/tweets/raw` - A published stream containing the full raw JSON of each tweet.
       * `twitter/tweets/text` - A published stream containing just the text of each tweet.
       * `streamsx/transportation/nextbus/actransit/locations` - Nextbus locations for AC Transit agency.
       * `streamsx/transportation/nextbus/sf-muni/locations` -  Nextbus locations for San Francisco Muni agency.

+Topics are not-predefined, they are dynamically created when a microservice is running that publishes to the topic.

 Subscribers can use topic filters to subscribe to multiple topics, for example `streamsx/transportation/nextbus/+/locations` subscribes to published streams for NextBus locations from any agency being published.

 Before designing a system comprising of multiple microservices the topic scheme used must be designed with publishers and subscriber use cases in mind.